 Time spent discussing the principle and detail of a proposed scheme with the relevant planning officers/key statutory consultees can be critical to a positive recommendation and likely determination of a planning application.
 However, all local authority pre-application processes and procedures are not the same!
 D&M Planning has an excellent understanding of local authority procedures and can add value for any client seeking planning permission for a project.
 This can cut costs in the long term and may even avoid the costs and time associated with an appeal.

 Engaging local residents, neighbours and local interest groups at an early stage of the development process can help to ensure that local issues are taken on board as far as possible.
 Not only is this likely to result in a scheme that will gain more local support, it is likely to assist in how the proposal is received by the Local Planning Authority.
-Public consultation is strongly encouraged, as outlined in paragraph 188-191 NPPF (27/3/2012), and is considered to go 'hand in hand' with pre-application discussion process.
+Public consultation is strongly encouraged within the NPPF 2019, and is considered to go 'hand in hand' with pre-application discussion process.

 For larger projects there can be significant benefits in entering into a Planning Performance Agreement (PPA).
 These are a way for the Local Authority to handle complex and large development proposals at pre-application stage and beyond in a clear, informed and transparent way.
 Early discussions with the Local Planning Authority are a must to take advantage of this process.